Engagement Letter – Uses, Contents, Format, Free Templates

 Confirmation of term

-Lastly, the engagement letter should end with confirming the terms laid out within it.
+Lastly, it should end with confirming the terms laid out within it.
 The statement is used to verify that the client fully understands the document.
 Both parties must review and sign the document against their names to show that the terms are agreeable to them.

 We hereby accept the terms outlined in the engagement letter.